Ameya-Shinde/SpringBoot/UserManagementSystem_H2/Readme.md

 * All the User details are Updatable
 * If required you can also delete specific User details
 * All the details are added in the H2 for easier data viewing via table of User
+* This project contails a Util package witch is used for validation of input attributes
+* We are giving a streamlined Response entity message if an attribute is not valid
+* This saves the client to find what exactly has gone wrong